 top of page

-We bring nature into the classroom
+We bring nature into the classroom.

 - or take the class out into nature.
 Whether it's class camps, interdisciplinary project weeks on the school's own grounds, or one-day nature experiences: Our programs bring the class outdoors and combine practical nature conservation with action-oriented learning.
 Students experience nature up close and get involved.